IntToDouble/DNM/README.md

 # DNM/DO NOT MERGE Check GitHub Action

-This action checks for a specified string in the changed files of a pull request and posts a comment on the pull request with the results if the string is found.
+This action checks for a specified string in the changed files of a pull request and annotates the associated files if the string is found.

 ## Example Usage